gdaow/marshpy/README.md

         return node.value.reverse()
 ```

-Check the API reference to see the methods available on ILoadingContext,
+Check the API reference to see the methods available on ILoadingContext and
-containing the current YAML document loading state, and IBaseField,
-representing the currently deserialized field.
+IBaseField, representing the currently deserialized field.

-To use it, the handler should be passed to the pofy 'load' methods through the
+Before using it in YAML, the handler should be registered when calling the pofy
-'tag_handlers' arguments :
+'load' methods through the 'tag_handlers' arguments :

 ```python